SabreBirdOne/BlasterBrowser/README.md

 **CONTRIBUTORS**

-The contributors of BlasterBrowsers on GitHub
+The contributors of BlasterBrowser on GitHub

 Special thanks: